w3c/wai-curricula/content/designer/images-and-graphics.md

 Students should be able to:

 * explain how images affect processing of information, content identification, and understanding of functionality by people with disabilities
+* identify and describe different uses of images within a user interfaces, including informative, functional, and decorative
 * provide appropriate text alternatives for graphical components included in the design phase, such as logos, links, and menu items
 * describe ways to supplement information presented in text, including use of graphics, color, or shapes
 * provide equivalent textual information that helps identify the purpose of an image conveying function
 * design user interfaces that consider descriptions for images and graphics, including charts or diagrams
-* identify related requirements for developers to code text alternatives appropriately
+* identify related requirements for developers to code images and text alternatives appropriately
-* identify related requirements for content authors to provide appropriate text alternatives for images
+* identify related requirements for content authors to provide appropriate text alternatives for images included in the authoring phase
-* identify related requirements for content authors to use text instead of images of text
+* identify related requirements for content authors to present information as text wherever possible, instead of using images of text

-{%- comment -%}

 ## Competencies